 Let’s look at how this plays out in a real-world situation.

 In this example, we’ll assume that a driver begins their day at six in the morning with an hour of non-driving on-duty time.
 That’s when this driver’s 14-hour working window would start.

-At 7 a.m., the driver actively drives for five hours until noon.
-That means the driver has used five hours of drive time (from a total of 11 available hours) and six hours of the driver’s total 14-hour time.
+At 7 a.m., the driver actively starts driving.
+They drive for five hours until 12 p.m.
+That means the driver has used five hours of drive time (from a total of 11 available hours) and six hours of operating time (from a total of 14 available hours).

 Let’s say that at this point, the driver takes a break in the sleeper berth for eight hours.
 That, in effect, pauses the 14-hour clock.
-When the driver resumes driving at eight in the evening, there are still six hours of remaining drive time and eight hours of total operating time remaining.
+When the driver resumes driving at 8 p.m., they still have six hours of drive time and eight hours of total operating time remaining.
 The beginning of the 14-hour limitation period is recalculated to begin at the end of the first qualifying period.

-The rules are clear, but manually or mentally tracking hours requires quite a bit of the driver’s attention.
-Now, more than ever, drivers need to use a robust ELD solution and a user-friendly electronic logbook app to make things easier for themselves.
+The split sleeper berth rules are clear, but manually tracking hours requires quite a bit of the driver’s attention.
+Now, more than ever, drivers need to use a robust ELD solution and a user-friendly electronic logbook app to simplify compliance.

 ELDs can help drivers track sleeper berth time

 ELDs are the best way to help drivers comply with the amended sleeper berth rule.
-A good ELD is driver-friendly, easy to use, and audibly informs drivers when an Hours of Service limit is near, or when it’s time for a required 30-minute break.
+A good ELD is driver-friendly, easy to use, and audibly informs drivers when an Hours of Service violation is approaching.

 Some of the links contained within this site will let you leave the KeepTruckin website.
 The linked sites are not under the control of KeepTruckin, nor is KeepTruckin responsible for the contents of any linked site or any link contained in a linked site.
 These links are provided to you only as a convenience, and the inclusion of any link does not imply endorsement of the site or affiliation.